muratk3n/thirdwave/en/README.md

 ---

-@KGforNYC sounds competent, but not prog enough.
+@KGforNYC sounds competent, but not too prog.
+Would not be my first choice.
+Interesting life history though..

 ---